 Here’s a few things to keep in mind:

 Traditional channels like Facebook or email may come to mind first for distribution, but FundRazr also supports sharing to what’s known as ‘dark social’ – these include private, non-searchable channels like Facebook Messenger and Whatsapp.
 With FundRazr, sharing functionality is right there on the campaign page, so you don’t have to copy-paste-share over and over.
 This feature means that it shouldn’t take more than half an hour to share your campaign to all these channels of communication.
 This strategy will guarantee that you’ll spread your message to your existing crowd.

 Keep in mind that the time you share matters.
 For example, according to Sprout Social, the best time to share on Facebook is Wednesday, around 8 or 9 am.
 Other high engagement times include Thursday mornings at 10am, and Friday mornings, from 8 to 10am.
 Overall, the most consistent engagement is netted during regular business hours of Monday to Friday between 8 and 5, while the weekends show the lowest engagement, especially between 10 and 5.

-On Instagram, meanwhile, the best time for nonprofits to post is Wednesday at 2pm, and the most consistent engagement happens Monday through Friday from 10 to 4.
+On Instagram, meanwhile, the best time to post is Wednesday at 2pm, and the most consistent engagement happens Monday through Friday from 10 to 4.
 Other high engagement times include Monday from 2 to 3pm, Tuesday from 1 to 3pm and Saturday from 1 to 2pm.
 Sunday gets the least engagement, as well as every night from 11pm to 5am.